 9. Samwell Tarly

 11. The Hound

 20. The Dragons

 22. Across the World of Ice and Fire

 23. Final Predictions

-Follow THR.com/GameOfThrones for continuing coverage all season long.
+Follow THR.com/GameOfThrones for continuing coverage.